HengchaoChen/geomcorr/README.md

 # Quotient geometry for correlation matrices

-In this repository, I present python codes used for the following paper. **Hengchao Chen.
+This repo contains the code for the quotient geometry of bounded-or-fixed-rank correlation matrices.

+**Hengchao Chen (2025).
 Quotient geometry of bounded or fixed rank correlation matrices.
-Under review at SIAM Journal on Matrix Analysis and Applications.
-ArXiv:2401.03126.**
+SIAM Journal on Matrix Analysis and Applications.
+DOI: https://doi.org/10.1137/24M1630566**

 ### Main Files